 - Music stand clearly labeled with your name

-Music for the Beginner, Intermediate, and Advanced orchestras is sent out by email in mid-June after registration closes.
+Music for the Beginner, Intermediate, and Advanced orchestras is sent out by email in June.
 Campers are expected to print their music and practice it before coming to camp.
 By the time Sforzando starts, campers should have the notes and rhythms learned so they can start working on musicality and ensemble.
 Pre-Orchestra campers will receive their music at camp.

-Campers in the Beginner, Intermediate, and Advanced Orchestras will upload a short video clip and send it to email@example.com.
-Music excerpts for the audition will be selected from the music made available to the camper in June.
+Campers in the Beginner, Intermediate, and Advanced Orchestras will upload a short video clip to Youtube.
+Music excerpts for the audition will be selected from the music sent out in June.
 Seating placement for Beginner and Advanced Orchestras are final.
 Campers in the Intermediate Orchestra can voluntarily challenge each other during the week of camp to improve their seat position.

 Lunches will not be provided this year.
 Intermediate and Advanced campers should plan to bring their own meals Monday through Friday.
 All campers are encouraged to bring snacks as needed.